 If this is true, then we're all doomed and only Greek and Hebrew scholars will be in heaven.
 Imagine yourself standing before God one day, crying out, “Lord, if only you’d given me the understanding to read the Dead Sea scrolls in their original language, then I could’ve obeyed you better!”
-The truth is, these folks are not interested in obedience or getting to know Jesus Christ; they are only looking for secrets that will titillate their thinking.
+The truth is, these folks are not interested in obedience or getting to know Jesus Christ; they are only looking for things to titillate their thinking.

 Jesus told the religious leaders, “You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; and you are unwilling to come to Me so that you may have life.”
 NAS (John 5:39-40)